Last Updated: March 20, 2023

 Suramin is also noted to help the body through post-medical procedures, both more complex surgeries, but also simple ones.

-Suramin pine needles benefits are believed to be particularly helpful for blood clots, protecting your DNA and RNA, while antioxidants, also found in pine needles, help protect your heart, brain, liver, and other organs.
+Suramin pine needles benefits are believed to be particularly helpful for blood clots and protecting your DNA and RNA, while antioxidants in pine needles help protect your heart, brain, liver, and other organs.

 Pine Needles Health Benefits

-Pine Needles Tea – #1 Respiratory Health Safeguard
+Pine Needle Tea – #1 Respiratory Health Safeguard

 What is pine needle tea good for?

-There are quite a few powerful pine needles tea health benefits.
+There are quite a few powerful pine needle tea health benefits.

 Historically, Native Americans used pine needle tea as an expectorant and decongestant – to expel mucus and phlegm, thus eliminating bacteria and other pathogens in the lungs.